 Components of a Rainwater Harvesting System

-For most RWH systems, this is usually the roof of a home.
+The home's roof will be the catchment area for most residential systems.
 But any flat surface with a downward angle can be the catchment area.
-It is essential to take several factors into consideration when building a rainwater harvesting system:
+Here are several factors to consider when building a rainwater harvesting system:

-- Roofs are usually used for the catchment area.
-However, if you plan to build your system from scratch, a metal roof is the best material because water slides down immediately, avoiding the risk of bacterial festering.
-Wood surfaces and lead materials might require the water to be purified before use, especially if considered for consumption.
+- If you plan to build your system from scratch, a metal roof is the best material because water slides down immediately, avoiding the risk of bacterial festering.
+Wood surfaces tend to remain wet longer, increasing the risk for microorganisms.

-- Another factor is the roof's slope, as it determines how quickly water will drain to gutters during rainfall.
+- Another factor is the roof's slope, which determines how quickly water drains gutters during rainfall.
 Steep roofs cause water to run off quickly, making cleaning the roof easier and preventing contamination.
 On the other hand, less-steep roofs reduce runoff, making it more possible for contamination to remain on the roof.

 - Size is important as it will determine the amount of rainwater harvested.
 Knowing the area of your catchment area can help you determine how much water you can harvest.
-The area can be calculated by adding the building's area to the area of the roof's overhang.
 The larger the size, the greater the volume of water harvested.

 Use this formula to determine the amount of water that can be collected: 1" of rain x 1 sq. foot = 0.623 gallons.

-This simply refers to the components that will transfer water from the catchment area to the collection area, typically gutters and drain pipes.
+This refers to the components that transfer water from the catchment area to the collection area, typically gutters and drain pipes.
 Consider the following when selecting gutters and drain pipes:

-- Every 100 sq. foot of catchment area should have one inch of drain pipe.
+- Every 100 sq. feet of catchment area should have one inch of drain pipe.
 The same rule should be applied to circular PVC piping.

 - For effective draining, gutters should be sloped at 1/16” per foot of length.

-- Also, rounded-bottom gutters reduce the risk of buildup as it allows debris to flow more freely.
+- Rounded-bottom gutters reduce the risk of buildup as it allows debris to flow more freely.

-- Also, consider putting gutter hangers after every 3 ft.
+- Consider putting gutter hangers every three feet to increase support.
 In areas with heavy snow, gutters should be placed after every foot.

 - Paint PVC pipes to minimize UV sunlight breakdown.